-- b.
-Use floor-to-ceiling heights that are consistent with those of existing structures within the district. - c.
-Choose a building form that has a similar complexity to those elsewhere in the surrounding area. - d.
+- c.
+Use floor-to-ceiling heights that are consistent with those of existing structures within the district. - d.
+Choose a building form that has a similar complexity to those elsewhere in the surrounding area. - e.
 Break up large massing through vertical and horizontal articulation. - 4.
 Design new buildings with features that reflect those existing in the district. - a.
-Include substantial front porches that are at least 8 feet in depth. - a.
-Balance facade proportions with those historically found in the district.
-The composition and scale of facade elements, such as porches, significantly affect the aesthetic of the district. - b.
-Use materials with traditional dimensions. - c.
+Include substantial front porches that are at least 8 feet in depth. - Balance façade proportions with those historically found in the district.
+The composition and scale of façade elements, such as porches, significantly affect the aesthetic of the district. - c.
+Use materials with traditional dimensions. - d.
 Maintain traditional ratios of solid wall spaces to openings. - Utilize window and door openings that are compatible with those on surrounding buildings in placement, spacing, scale, proportion, and size.
 Windows are to have a vertical orientation. - 6.
 Select a roof form and pitch that is compatible with established precedents within the district. - a.
-Use roof forms similar to those traditionally present in the streetscape and the district, relating roof pitch and shape to the scale of the building. - a.
-Use contemporary interpretations of traditional features such as cornices and rake boards to add visual interest. - 7.
-Design a new building to be compatible in character with existing structures but also to be a product of its own time.
+Use roof forms similar to those traditionally present in the streetscape and the district, relating roof pitch and shape to the scale of the building. - b.
+Use contemporary interpretations of traditional features such as cornices and rake boards to add visual interest.

-- a.
-It is appropriate to employ contemporary interpretations of historic designs or use a simple contemporary design that conforms to general characteristics such as massing, scale, and proportions. - a.
+- 7. Design a new building to be compatible in character with existing structures but also to be a product of its own time. - a.
+It is appropriate to employ contemporary interpretations of historic designs or use a simple contemporary design that conforms to general characteristics such as massing, scale, and proportions. - b.
 Include architectural details or building articulation such as cornices, lintels, brackets, and chimneys.
 Contemporary interpretations of traditional details are encouraged, but avoid oversimplified, bland buildings that stand in stark contrast to the rich architectural variety within the district. - 8.
-Utilize traditional materials or alternative materials that are comparable to those found on nearby buildings within the district. - Select materials with textures and finishes that are compatible with those of the surrounding area, promote a sense of human scale, and have proven durability. - a.
-Where wood siding is installed, utilize trim boards, which show depth and have a more finished appearance. - b.
-Use masonry materials that are compatible with the character of traditional masonry materials in size and texture. - Alternative materials to wood are appropriate for new construction.
-Materials that simulate wood siding may be appropriate for new buildings, excluding vinyl and aluminum siding. - d.
-Where fiber cement board or other wood alternative materials are selected, use a smooth- finish and maintain a 4-inch reveal compatible with historic details. - e.
-It is not appropriate to use fiber cement board or other material that has a faux wood grain. buildings that stand in stark contrast to the rich architectural variety within the district. - New parking pads, driveways, and access points for new construction and existing houses should be unobtrusive to the existing patterns of the block and streetscape. - a.
+Utilize traditional materials or alternative materials that are comparable to those found on nearby buildings within the district. - Select materials with textures and finishes that are compatible with those of the surrounding area, promote a sense of human scale, and have proven durability. - b.
+Where wood siding is installed, utilize trim boards, which show depth and have a more finished appearance. - c.
+Use masonry materials that are compatible with the character of traditional masonry materials in size and texture. - d.
+Alternative materials to wood are appropriate for new construction.
+Materials that simulate wood siding may be appropriate for new buildings, excluding vinyl and aluminum siding. - e.
+Where fiber cement board or other wood alternative materials are selected, use a smooth finish and maintain a 4-inch reveal compatible with historic details. - f.
+It is not appropriate to use fiber cement board or other material that has a faux wood grain. - New parking pads, driveways, and access points for new construction and existing houses should be unobtrusive to the existing patterns of the block and streetscape. - a.
 Do not locate parking pads in front yards. - b.
-New curb cuts can result in removing historic sidewalk, curb details, or retaining walls, and should be kept to a minimum. - c.
+New curb cuts can result in removing historic sidewalk, curb details, or retaining walls and should be kept to a minimum. - c.
 When possible, alley access should be used for new garages or parking areas on blocks with operable alleys.

 d.
-On streets without alleys, parking areas should be at least twenty feet behind the front façade of the house, with access limited to one lane between the street and the façade.
+On streets without alleys, parking areas should be at least twenty feet behind the front façade of the house, with access limited to one lane between the street and the facade.